Kgomotso196/item-space/README.md

 - To run linters, run the following command:
 `npm run lint`

-- To run linters, run the following command:
+- To run tests, run the following command:
 `npm test`

 ### Deployment